snipcart/paymentrequest-custom-gateway/recipe.md

 # Integrating a custom payment gateway
-Before you get started, make sure you [configured your merchant dashboard](/v3/custom-payment-gateway/merchant-configuration).
+Before you get started, make sure you [configured your merchant dashboard](/v3/custom-payment-gateway/merchant-configuration) and have a [basic understanding](/v3/custom-payment-gateway/technical-reference) of how the Custom payment gateway works

 ## 1. Creating the checkout page
 The first step to integrate a custom payment gateway, is to create the checkout page.
 This is the page the user will be redirected to when using the custom gateway.
-We will redirect them to `YOUR_CHECKOUT_URL.com?publicToken=<THE_TOKEN>`.
+When redirecting to this page, we will add the `publicToken` query param.
+> ex: `YOUR_CHECKOUT_URL.com?publicToken=<THE_TOKEN>`

 In the checkout page, you will want to retrieve information about the order.
 To do so, you will need to call our payment-session API endpoint.
 This will allow you to display order information on the checkout page.
 Learn how to [retrieve information about the payment session](/v3/custom-payment-gateway/definition#retrieve-a-payment-session).